JaithWraith/JW_rgrs/readme.txt

 As of V0.2.1 the base coding is in place and working as needed for the first four units: the Team Leader, Grenadier, Autorifleman, and Medic.

+Keep in mind that this mod requires the latest versions of CBA and ACE3 as well as the Apex DLC.

 ROADMAP:
 Continued development will focus on adding additional units to the faction.
 Once a substantial number of units are in place, I plan to create VSM and/or RHS versions.